cryostatio/cryostat-agent/README.md

 Below is a list of configuration properties that can be used to influence how `cryostat-agent` runs and how it advertises itself to a Cryostat server instance.
 Properties that require configuration are indicated with a checked box.

+- [ ] `cryostat.agent.app.name` [`String`]: a human-friendly name for this application.
+If not explicitly set, the agent will automatically determine the application name from available runtime sources in the following priority order:
+  1. Explicit configuration via this property (highest priority)
+  2. `sun.java.command` system property (extracts main class or JAR name)
+  3. `JAVA_MAIN_CLASS` environment variable
+  4. Falls back to `cryostat-agent` if none are available

+  Users can override automatic detection by explicitly setting this property (e.g., via Kubernetes Downward API to use Pod/Deployment name).
 - [x] `cryostat.agent.baseuri` [`java.net.URI`]: the URL location of the Cryostat server backend that this agent advertises itself to.
 - [ ] `cryostat.agent.baseuri-range` [`String`]: a `String` representing the `io.cryostat.agent.ConfigModule.UriRange` enum level that restricts the acceptable hosts specified in the `cryostat.agent.baseuri` property.
 This is used to control the server locations that this Cryostat Agent instance is willing to register itself with.
 Default `dns_local`, which means any IP or hostname that is or resolves to `localhost`, a link-local IP address, an IP address from a private range block, or a hostname ending in `.local` will be accepted.
 If a `cryostat.agent.baseuri` is specified with a host outside of this range then the Agent will refuse to start.
 Acceptable values are: `loopback`, `link_local`, `site_local`, `dns_local`, and `public`.
 Each higher/more relaxed level implies that each lower level is also acceptable.
 - [x] `cryostat.agent.callback` [`java.net.URI`]: a URL pointing back to this agent, ex. `"https://12.34.56.78:1234/"`.
 Cryostat will use this URL to perform health checks and request updates from the agent.
 This reflects the externally-visible IP address/hostname and port where this application and agent can be found.